 - If you are using the example file, customize the Your page title and Your page description text.

-- Embed your Campaign by following the instructions in the Embedding a Campaign help document.
+- Embed your campaign by following the instructions in the Embedding a Campaign help doc.
 Paste the embed code into your barebones HTML file and save it to your web server.

 Limitations of Embedding

-To use a reverse proxy with a ShortStack Campaign, it should point a non-existant subfolder on your web server to your published Campaign's "web" address.
+To use a reverse proxy with a ShortStack campaign, it should point a non-existent subfolder on your web server to your published campaign's "web" address.

-You may also need to set up a reverse proxy for these paths:
+You may also need to set up a reverse proxy for this path:

 Because there are many ways to configure reverse proxies, we cannot provide exact instructions.
 Please see the relevant documentation for your web server.